A.G. Sulzberger, 37, to Take Over as Publisher of The New York Times

 A fifth-generation descendant of Ochs, the younger Sulzberger is soft-spoken and measured.
 Where his father is quick with quips, some of which miss the mark — he once joked to President George W. Bush that he thought it was fascinating they both worked in their fathers’ old offices (Bush, he said, did not respond) — the younger Sulzberger is more restrained.
 While acknowledging that he does not seek the spotlight, A.G.
 Sulzberger says that he has strong views and is willing to push the company.

 “I wasn’t someone who grew up aspiring to become publisher of The New York Times,” A.G.
-Sulzberger said an interview in his office this week.
+Sulzberger said in an interview in his office this week.
 “But having spent the last eight years of my life here and understanding how important the work being done here everyday is, I can’t imagine a more fulfilling or rewarding way to spend my days.”

 Born in Washington, A.G.
 Sulzberger grew up in Manhattan and attended the Ethical Culture Fieldston School, an elite private school known for its progressive ethos.
 His mother, Gail Gregg, is a painter and writer who has worked as a journalist.
 She and his father divorced in 2009 after more than 30 years of marriage.
 (The elder Sulzberger remarried in 2014.)